mzgoddard/hard-source-webpack-plugin/README.md

 ### `cacheDirectory`

-A absolute or relative path to store intermediate webpack details to support faster subsequent builds for dependencies that did not change inbetween builds.
+An absolute or relative path to store intermediate webpack details to support faster subsequent builds for dependencies that did not change in between builds.

 This directory is best unique per webpack configuration in a project.
 HardSourceWebpackPlugin cannot detect differences in webpack configurations inbetween runs.
-Instead using the same directory will pollute a build with build items from another configuration.
+Instead, using the same directory will pollute a build with build items from another configuration.
 You can naturally have sub directories for each config like `hard-source-cache/dev` and `hard-source-cache/prod`.

 Building a unique cacheDirectory can also be done with help with the `configHash` option.